 "I believe in the idea of the rainbow."
 Judy Garland

-"Between Judy and the Moon: Stonewall" is an original work for men's chorus that musically tells the story of the Stonewall riots which occurred in June of 1969 at the Stonewall Inn in Greenwich Village, New York City.
-That uprising is considered to be among the most important events leading to the gay liberation movement and the modern fight for LGBT rights in the United States.
+"Between Judy and the Moon: Stonewall" is an original work for men's chorus (and soon to be available as a stage musical) that tells the story of the Stonewall riots which occurred in June of 1969 at the Stonewall Inn in Greenwich Village, New York City.
+That uprising is considered to be among the most important events leading to the gay liberation movement and the modern fight for LGBTQ rights in the United States.